About the Department

 If you’re reading this, you’ve already determined that you’re curious about urban planning.
 Now you need to figure out whether Penn’s program is a good fit with your interests.
 Here are some questions to ask yourself as you explore this website:

-We can also connect you to current and former students, and work with you to set up a visit to campus so that you can sit in on classes and get a better feel for how things work.
-Our annual Open House event is scheduled for Monday, October 28th and there's no substitute for visiting in person.
-If you can't make it on open house day, come by when you can.
-You can e-mail faculty to set up individual appointments, or contact Ms. Roslynne Carter (firstname.lastname@example.org), and she will try to line up appointments with faculty and current students.
+We can also connect you to current and former students, and work with you so that you can sit in on classes and get a better feel for how things work.
+Full details about the Fall Open House can be found here.
+If you can't make it on open house day, you can e-mail faculty to set up individual appointments or contact Patrick Bransfield (firstname.lastname@example.org), and he will try to line up appointments with faculty and current students.

 Once you decide to apply to Penn, visit the Weitzman School Admissions section for more detailed application instructions.

-Take the GRE exam if you have not already done so, and the TOEFL, PTE, or IELTS Academic exam if English is not your primary language.
+For Fall 2023 entrance, we will not require GRE scores.
+Take the TOEFL, PTE, or IELTS Academic exam if English is not your primary language.
 Contact two or more of your undergraduate school professors and find out if they will write recommendation letters for you.
 If you have been out of school for a few years, identify employers who can write about your work history and abilities.

 Most importantly, start thinking about how you can best express why you want to come to graduate school in general and PennPlanning in particular.
 Your personal statement should touch on three themes: (1) How you came to be interested in planning; (2) What you hope to do with your degree and graduate education once finished; and, (3) Why PennPlanning is a good fit for your interests and professional plans.
 If you have been involved in a planning-related activity, even just to volunteer, be sure to mention it.
 Try to keep your personal statement to 500 words or less, and if possible, have a friend or colleague review it to make sure it is clear and concise.

-If you are applying for the Urban Design Concentration, you should STRONGLY CONSIDER submitting a digital portfolio of prior design work.
+If you are applying for the Urban Design Concentration, a digital portfolio of prior design work is required.

 When deciding who to admit, we give slightly greater weight to personal statements and letters of recommendations, so make sure your personal statement fully reflects who you are, and make sure your recommenders discuss your ability to undertake graduate-level study.
 If you have had a blip in your undergraduate studies or professional career, be sure to explain it.
-We do look closely at test scores - along with your undergraduate grade point average (GPA) - as a way of determining if you are ready for graduate school.
-We don't, however, apply GRE or GPA minimums, so if your GRE scores or GPA are a little low, but your personal statement and recommendations are exemplary, there is a good chance you will be admitted.
+We consider several factors, including your undergraduate grade point average (GPA) to determine your readiness for graduate school.
+We don't, however, apply GPA minimums, so if your GPA is a little low, but your personal statement and recommendations are exemplary, there is a good chance you will be admitted.

-The deadline for all admissions materials to be received by us is January 10, 2020.
-Be sure to follow-up with your undergraduate university to ensure they have mailed us your transcript (if a US school) or WES evaluation (if a non-US school), and your recommenders to ensure that they have sent us letters of recommendation.
+The deadline for all admissions materials is listed on the Weitzman School Admissions page.
+Be sure to upload a copy of all transcripts from prior study and follow-up with your recommenders to ensure that they have sent us letters of recommendation.
 The number one problem with admissions is that the application is incomplete or missing a key item.
 Remember that it is your responsibility, not ours, to make sure that your application is complete.
 You can check the status of your application on-line.

 Sometime in early February, we will get together as a faculty to make admissions decisions for the coming year.
 Once the faculty has made its decision, the university will still have to check on a number of things.
-You will be able to log back into your on-line application to view your notification letter on March 14, 2020.
+You will be able to log back into your on-line application to view your notification letter on March 10, 2023 at noon.
 Please do not call before then to check on your application.

 Good luck with your application and we look forward to seeing you at Penn.